 In addition, Ol Pejeta has some of the highest predator densities yet still manages a successful livestock programme, a ground breaking model now being replicated by other conservancies across Africa.

 Rhino species across the planet are heavily threatened by poaching as a result of demand for their horn.
-Horn is traded as a commodity now worth more than its weight in gold.
-In places such as Vietnam it is used by a small urban elite as a status symbol, in powdered form, to cure hangovers after a big night out!
+Despite it having no medicinal value, rhino horn is traded as a commodity in places such as Vietnam, where it is used by a small urban elite as a status symbol, in powdered form, to cure hangovers after a big night out!